-For those who might care to experience Amsterdam in the 17th Century without the ontological wrestling matches and hard-won insights, David Liss’ The Coffee Trader (Random House, 2003) is a novel, nothing more.
+David Liss’ The Coffee Trader (Random House, 2003) is a novel, nothing more.
 Its story concerns a young Jew of Portuguese origins, Miguel Lienzo, who is caught up in the aforementioned marketplace of commercial paper and derivatives, desperate to make up for his losses and become rich, desperate to sidestep the rules that circumscribe his heritage and desperate to get laid as much as possible – short of bedding his brother’s wife.
 It’s a romance and a mystery with primal insights into today’s financial abstractions.
 Liss has done his homework: the characters are of their time, eschewing anachronistic asides to a modern audience; each is limited and challenged by his or her place in a set of complex customs and menacing laws – the same laws Spinoza lived under, that said, “We know the right way to live in this world – and you must.”
 Whether one reads “Betraying Spinoza” or “The Coffee Trader” first, there is benefit from reading both: one hard but satisfying work of the mind, the other a suspenseful romp in the flesh, both in a period whose history resonates today.

 Unconnected by history to “Swerve”, “Trader” and “Spinoza” but not by theme, is Italian Shoes, (Vintage) Henning Mankell’s rewarding 2006 novel, expertly translated in 2009 by Laurie Thompson.
 Mankell is Sweden’s premier mystery writer, but “Italian Shoes” is not a who-done-it.
 Maybe more of a why-done-it.
 Not unlike “Spinoza”, though on a very different playing field, it’s a rumination on the nature of existence and the obligations it imposes.
 As in “Swerve” there is a search for information that may give new meaning to what constitutes a moral life.